UniMath/UniMath/INSTALL.md

 NB: This file describes the default method for installing UniMath.
 An alternative method using the [Nix Package Manager](https://nixos.org/nix/) is available in the file [INSTALL\_NIX.md](https://github.com/UniMath/UniMath/blob/master/INSTALL_NIX.md).

-Prepare for installation by installing the OCAML compiler and a more modern version of `bash` on your system.

 ## Preparing your computer

 ### Preparing for the installation under Mac OS X